基于配准对抗生成网络的CBCT生成伪CT图像研究

-Research on synthetic-CT Generation by CBCT Using Reg-GAN
+Research on synthetic-CT generation from CBCT using Reg-GAN

-Abstract: In the field of radiotherapy, although the image guidance technique based on cone-beam computed tomography (CBCT) can effectively correct patient setup errors and monitor lesion volume changes, its inherent scattering noise and reconstruction artifacts result in distorted image grayscale values, which limits its clinical application.
-Due to achieve fast calibration of CBCT gray values in intra-fraction adaptive radiotherapy, in this study, we innovatively propose an adversarial generative network model (Registration-Enhanced Generative Adversarial Network, Reg-GAN) based on the deformation registration mechanism, which realizes efficient calibration of CBCT images to the radiotherapy dosage by efficiently mapping the unpaired medical image data to the radiotherapy dosage. mapping to achieve fast grayscale calibration of CBCT images to pseudo-CT (synthetic CT, sCT).
-The study included paired simulated CT (planning CT, pCT) and CBCT image data from 46 head and neck tumor patients (acquisition interval <24 hours), and stratified random sampling was used to divide the dataset into a training group (38 cases) and a validation group (8 cases).
-In the preprocessing stage, a rigid registration algorithm was applied to spatially align pCT to the CBCT coordinate system, and voxel resampling was used to achieve spatial pixel standardization.
-The Reg-GAN network architecture is based on Cycle-Consistent Adversarial Network (Cycle-GAN), and innovatively integrates deep learning-based multimodal alignment module to optimize the image quality through joint optimization.
-Based on Cycle-GAN, the Reg-GAN architecture innovatively integrates a deep learning-based multimodal alignment module, which significantly improves the robustness of the model to noise and artifacts by jointly optimizing the image generation loss and the spatial deformation field constraints.
-Quantitative evaluation shows that by comparing the gray values of corresponding voxels in the spatial coordinate system, the difference in gray values between CBCT and pCT is between 0-250 HU within anatomical structures, the difference in gray values between sCT and pCT is between -50-50 HU, and the difference in gray values for soft tissues and brain tissues is 0 HU, on the other hand, the sCT generated by Reg-GAN obtains significant improvement in image quality metrics over the original CBCT: Mean Absolute Error (MAE) decreased from 52.5±26.6 HU to 36.6±11.6 HU (P=0.041<0.05), Peak Signal-to-Noise Ratio (PSNR) increased from 25.1±3.1 dB to 27.1±2.4 dB (P=0.006<0.05), and Structural Similarity Index (SSIM) was optimized from 0.82±0.03 to 0.84±0.02 (P=0.022<0.05).
-Dosimetric validation was performed using a multimodal image fusion strategy, in which pCT was used as a baseline image and sCT was rigidly aligned to map the target volume and the organs at risk through deformation contouring.
-The dose calculation results of the Treatment Planning System (TPS) showed that the dose distributions and Dose-Volume Histogram (DVH) generated by sCT and pCT maintained high consistency, and the P-values of the pivotal dosimetric parameters were all >0.05, with no statistically significant difference between them. validating the dosimetric accuracy of sCT in adaptive radiotherapy.
-In this study, the limitation of CBCT image grayscale distortion on dose calculation was effectively solved by the synergistic optimization of deep alignment and generative adversarial network.
-The proposed Reg-GAN model not only enhances the workflow efficiency of image-guided radiotherapy, but also its excellent performance of the generated sCT in terms of image quality and dosimetric properties provides a reliable technical support for the clinical implementation of online adaptive radiotherapy
+Abstract: In radiotherapy, although the image-guidance technique based on cone-beam computed tomography (CBCT) can effectively correct patient setup errors and monitor lesion volume changes, its inherent scattering noise and reconstruction artifacts result in distorted image grayscale values, which limits its clinical application.
+To achieve fast calibration of CBCT HU(Hounsfield unit) values in intra-fraction adaptive radiotherapy, we propose an adversarial generative network model called registration-enhanced generative adversarial network (Reg-GAN) based on the deformation registration mechanism, which realizes efficient calibration of CBCT images to the radiotherapy dosage by efficiently mapping unpaired medical image data to the radiotherapy dosage.
+Mapping achieves fast grayscale calibration of CBCT images to pseudo-CT, synthetic CT (sCT).
+The study included paired simulated CT, also known as planning CT (pCT), and CBCT image data from 46 patients with head and neck tumors (acquisition interval <24 h).
+Stratified random sampling was used to divide the dataset into training (38 cases) and validation (eight cases) groups.
+In the preprocessing stage, a rigid registration algorithm was applied to spatially align the pCT with the CBCT coordinate system, and voxel resampling was used to achieve spatial pixel standardization.
+The Reg-GAN network architecture is based on a cycle-consistent adversarial network (Cycle-GAN) and innovatively integrates a deep-learning-based multimodal alignment module to optimize the image quality through joint optimization.
+The Reg-GAN architecture significantly improves the robustness of the model to noise and artifacts by jointly optimizing the image generation loss and spatial deformation field constraints.
+Quantitative evaluation showed that by comparing the HU values of the corresponding voxels in the spatial coordinate system, the difference in HU values between CBCT and pCT was between 0 and 250 HU within anatomical structures, the difference in HU values between sCT and pCT was between −50 and 50 HU, and the difference in HU values for soft and brain tissues was 0 HU.
+In contrast, the sCT generated by Reg-GAN showed significant improvement in image quality metrics over the original CBCT: Mean absolute error (MAE) decreased from (52.5±26.6) HU to (36.6±11.6) HU (P=0.041<0.05), peak signal-to-noise ratio (PSNR) increased from (25.1±3.1) dB to (27.1±2.4) dB (P=0.006<0.05), and structural similarity index (SSIM) was optimized from 0.82±0.03 to 0.84±0.02 (P=0.022<0.05).
+Dosimetric validation was performed using a multimodal image fusion strategy, in which pCT was used as a baseline image and sCT was rigidly aligned to map the target volume and organs at risk through deformation contouring.
+The dose calculation results of the treatment planning system (TPS) showed that the dose distributions and dose–volume histogram (DVH) generated by sCT and pCT maintained high consistency, and the P-values of the pivotal dosimetric parameters were all >0.05, with no statistically significant difference between them, validating the dosimetric accuracy of sCT in adaptive radiotherapy.
+In this study, the limitation of CBCT image grayscale distortion on dose calculation was effectively solved by the synergistic optimization of deep alignment and the generative adversarial network.
+The proposed Reg-GAN model not only enhances the workflow efficiency of image-guided radiotherapy but also exhibits excellent performance of the generated sCT in terms of image quality and dosimetric properties, providing reliable technical support for the clinical implementation of online adaptive radiotherapy.

 /